tark-hidden/pyramid_classy/README.rst

 Important notes
 ---------------

+It was written in Python 3.3 (and checked with Python 2.7) for Pyramid 1.7.3.

 Classnames IndexView or Index will always use / as route_base.
-Method named index(self, request) will always use /<class_name>/ for route_path.

-Classnames will always use /<class_name>/ as route_base if you don't define route_base in class.
+Classnames will always use /<class_name>/ as route_base if you don't define route_base in class or the class is not inherit other class.
 Methods without decorators will use /<class_name>/<method_name> for route_path.

 The route decorator takes exactly the same parameters as Pyramid's add_route,